rushisangani/SwiftMVVMDemo/README.md

 - **MVVM Architecture**: Understand the Model-View-ViewModel architecture and its implementation in Swift.
 - **SOLID Principles**: Learn about writing maintainable and scalable code by applying SOLID principles.
 - **Design Patterns**: Explore various design patterns and their utilization in the context of this project.
+- **Swift Package**: Understand how you can create SwiftPackage and use it in your project.
 - **UIKit and SwiftUI**: See how a single ViewModel can be utilized in both UIKit and SwiftUI frameworks.
 - **Swift Concurrency**: Examples showcasing async-await usage for concurrency.
 - **Combine Framework**: Understanding and using the Combine framework for reactive programming.